12 min

 Real Artists is a short film by Cameo Wood, starring Tamlyn Tomita and Tiffany Hines.
 Based on a short story by Ken Liu.
 It’s won 38 awards, including Best Short Film, Best Sci-Fi, and Best Visual Effects.
 The Southern Shorts Film Festival was kind enough to award me their Master of the Craft Award for Production Design.
 It’s also won an Emmy.

 I worked closely with Cameo from the beginning to develop the look and feel of the AI character, as well as the design of everything from corporate logos to futuristic thumbprint-activated locks.
 After filming, there were extensive effects to design and implement.
-Once the film was complete, Cameo let me go a little overboard producing artwork for our marketing campaign.
+Once the special effects and motion graphics were complete, Cameo let me go a little overboard producing artwork for our marketing campaign.

 Efforts leading up to filming included development of the fictional company's logo, props used by the actors and seen in the background, and development of the futuristic GUI for the creepy AI character and related computer displays.